raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/choice.md

       //=> undefined

 In JavaScript, `&&` and `||` aren't really boolean logical oeprators in the strict logical sense.
 They don't operate strictly on logical values, and they aren't reflexive: `a || b` is not always equal to `b || a`, and teh same goes for `&&`.

+The difference can be subtle, but important for certain use cases.